datasciencecampus/pprl_toolkit/README.md

 * a Python package for privacy-preserving record linkage with Bloom filters and hash embeddings, that can be used locally with no cloud set-up
 * instructions, scripts and resources to run record linkage in a cloud-based secure enclave.
 This part of the toolkit requires you to set up Google Cloud accounts with billing

 We're publishing the repo as a prototype and teaching tool.
 Please feel free to download, adapt and experiment with it in compliance with the open-source license.
+The reference documentation and tutorials are published [here](https://datasciencecampus.github.io/pprl_toolkit).
 You can submit issues [here](https://github.com/datasciencecampus/pprl_toolkit/issues).
-However, as this is an experimental repo, the development team cannot commit to maintaining the repo or responding to issues.
+However, as this is a prototype, the development team cannot commit to maintaining the repo indefinitely or responding to all issues.

+This toolkit is not assured for use in production settings, but we believe the tools and methods demonstrated here have great potential for positive impact with further development and adaptation.
 If you'd like to collaborate with us, to put these ideas into practice for the public good, please [get in touch](https://datasciencecampus.ons.gov.uk/contact/).

 ## Installation